spidersocks/unified-backend/content/en/faq/tuition_enquiry.md

 ## General

 Q: What is the tuition? / How much is the fee? / What are your class fees?
 A: We offer different courses with different fee schedules.
 Could you tell us which course you would like to know the tuition for?
-(E.g., English, Chinese, Mandarin, Playgroup, Math, Phonics, etc.)
+(E.g., English, Chinese, Mandarin, Playgroup, Math, Phonics, Alludio, etc.)

 ---

+## Alludio Games (Game-Based Learning)

+Q: How much is the Alludio class? / Alludio tuition?
+A: Alludio group class: HK$3,200 for 8 sessions (50 minutes per session); class size 4–6; age 3–6.

 ## English Courses